Amazon is the largest online retailer in Europe and thousands of people in Ireland shop online at Amazon UK every day.

 Amazon UK will pay any Irish import VAT and duties on your behalf.
 This means that you won’t be getting emails or texts from An Post or couriers demanding extra charges on delivery

 If the actual Import VAT and Duty charged by customs turn out to be less than the Import Fees Deposit collected by Amazon, then you’ll automatically be refunded the difference by Amazon and you’ll receive a notification e-mail confirming the amount of the refund.

 Amazon states that “you won’t be charged additional fees if the actual Import Fees exceed the Import Fees Deposit we estimated.”

 More here on Which Products Are Liable to Customs Duty

-Items sold and Dispatched by Third Party Sellers
+Items sold by Third Party Sellers

 If you order anything over €150 from these sellers – you may be liable for import VAT and you might also be liable for import duty on arrival.